Please use the menu below to navigate to any article section:

 Ultimately, the property will become cash flow positive over the long term as the rent increases.

-However, there are number of scenarios that could see your interest costs cease to be fully deductible.
+However, there is a number of scenarios that could see your interest costs cease to be fully deductible.

 An example is if you have a loan account that has a fluctuating balance due to a variety of deposits and withdrawals and it is used for both private purposes and for rental property purposes.